SharePoint/sp-dev-docs/docs/apis/migration-events.md

 The number of files created, exclusive of file versions.
 If a file has multiple versions, this count increases by 1 only when all the versions are migrated.

-List items are not counted in this property.
+List items aren't counted in this property.

 ### **BytesProcessedOnlyCurrentVersion** property

 An integer.
-The bytes processed with last version of the file.
+The bytes are processed with the last version of the file.
 If a file has multiple versions, this byte count increases only when all the versions are migrated.

-List items are not counted in this property.
+List items aren't counted in this property.

 ## JobEnd (AMR)